All Episodes

 Don't say anything.

-Now, you can't If somebody asks you a question, you can't just say, I plead the fifth, or I refer you to my previous answer, or you're gonna have to go through my lawyer.
+Now, you can't, if somebody asks you a question, you can't just say, I plead the fifth, or I refer you to my previous answer, or you're going to have to go through my lawyer.

 You have to actually communicate, but you can't say anything.